airbytehq/airbyte/airbyte-ci/connectors/metadata_service/README.md

 ## Subsystems

-- [Metadata Lib](./lib) responsible for preparing connector metadata.
+- [Metadata Lib](./lib) responsible for preparing and validating connector metadata.
 - [Metadata Orchestrator](./orchestrator) responsible for gathering metadata into the registry, using Dagster.